Hi, how can we help you today?

 Tips: Keep captions brief and consistent to help the model focus on the correct transformation.
 Avoid over-complicated or vague phrasing, as this can introduce confusion.

-Step 3: Configure Training Parameters
+Step 4: Configure Training Parameters

 Once your dataset is prepared and captioned, you'll configure the training parameters through Scenario's user-friendly interface.
 The platform provides an intuitive "Set Parameters" section where you can adjust various settings to optimize your training.

 Default settings work for most cases.
 Adjust parameters like learning rate, training steps, or other processing options only if you need finer control over training.
+The interface includes two main parameter categories:

-Training Parameters:
+(i) Training Parameters:

 1. Learning Rate (default: 1e-4) - Controls how quickly the model learns

-2. Text Encoder Learning Rate (default: 1e-5) - Fine-tunes text understanding
+2. Text Encoder Learning Rate (default: 1e-5) - Finetunes text understanding

-Image Processing Parameters:
+(ii) Image Processing Parameters:

 1. Batch Size (default: 1) - Number of images processed simultaneously